 With our interface, you can easily check if your target URL is working as expected.
 In the Settings > Email API page, click the "Test hook" icon of the hook you want to test.

-It opens a modal allowing you to send a fake payload to the configured target URL, and inspect the response received by Wisepops.
+It opens a modal allowing you to send a test payload to the configured target URL, and inspect the response received by Wisepops.

 Managing your hooks through the Wisepops API

 As a technical partner, you may want to manage hooks through our API.
-This way, hooks creation and deletion can be automated across multiple Wisepops accounts.
-This is rarely useful for Wisepops customers, as managing hooks through our interface is easier.
+This allows hook creation and deletion to be automated across multiple Wisepops accounts.
+While useful for technical partners, most customers find managing hooks through our interface to be easier and more convenient.

 Creating a hook